MANHUNT ENDS: Fugitive Sought For Shooting Woman In Elmwood Park Killed In Gunfight With Police

 UPDATE: It was right around the turn of the new year that an ex-con wanted for shooting a New Milford woman in Elmwood Park was killed in an exchange of gunfire with Montville police, authorities said.

-Police with shields hit the door of his room with a battering ram after they were unable to get in with a key card, one said.
+Police protected by shields had hit the door of Allandale's hotel room with a battering ram after they were unable to get in with a key card, one said.

-Allandale opened fire, he said, leaving them no choice but to do the same.
+Allandale opened fire, leaving them no choice but to do the same, he said.

-The New Jersey Attorney General's Office was expected to release an official statement sometime New Year's Day.
+Because police use of deadly force was involved, the New Jersey Attorney General's Office is handling the official announcement, which is expected sometime on New Year's Day.

+Montville police cover the unincorporated community of Pine Brook, less than 15 miles from Elmwood Park.

 Allandale -- whose real name is James Allan -- became the target of an intense manhunt after he shot Cynthia Greco of New Milford at 113 Lincoln Avenue shortly before 5:30 p.m. last Tuesday, Dec.
 27.